ViliamVadocz/yare-rust/README.md

 ## Example

 This is an example bot.
-You need to define an external function called `tick` that takes no arguments.
+You need to define an external function called `tick` that has one parameter.
 This will be called every tick.

 ```rust
 #[no_mangle]